Subject Leader: Mrs V. Buckel

 - Understand and explore how music is created, produced and communicated, including through the inter-related dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations

-We use Charanga Musical School and BBC 10 Pieces to support the teaching of music from Reception to Year 6.
+We use Charanga Musical School to support the teaching of music from Reception to Year 6.
 The children explore 5-6 musical genres each year during dedicated music sessions but also develop their music skills through topic work, when appropriate.

-Our Year 4 children have weekly Flute lessons with Mrs Hughes, a music specialist from Lancashire Music Service, for half of the year.
-Year 4N will begin in September and then Year 4M will have lessons from February.
+Our Year 5 children have weekly Flute lessons with Mrs Hughes, a music specialist from Lancashire Music Service, for half of the year.

 Ms Galea offers guitar tuition on Friday afternoons to Key Stage Two children.
 Please contact the office if you would like more information.